DescLending-Project/blockchain-prototyping-sose2025/Lending (BC) + frontend/loan-management/README.md

 2. Click "Connect Wallet"
 3. Select MetaMask
 4. Choose one of your imported accounts
-5. Make sure you're on the "Hardhat" network
+5. Make sure you're on the "Localhost 8545" network

 ### Step 2: Explore Different Roles